meganmcgeee/faq_bot/README.md

 ## Start development server & build

-Open your cloned folder.
-Then, using your favorite package manager run `dev` command.

-Example using npm
+To run locally using npm

 `npm run dev`

-Example using yarn
+To run locally using yarn

 `yarn dev`